Hastings, Annapolis County, Nova Scotia

 Hastings is a community in the Canadian province of Nova Scotia, located in Annapolis County.

 Hastings was the scene of a thriving lumber operation, E. D. Davison & Sons, between 1905 and 1921, after which it was abandoned.
 Its peak of production was during World War I when the mill averaged 170,000 board feet of lumber in a 10-hour shift.
 Producing 7.8 million board feet of lumber annually, it was at the time the busiest saw milling operation in Nova Scotia.
-The mill and a small town was built on the east side of Mill Lake, now known as Springfield lake.
+The mill and a small town were built on the east side of Mill Lake, now known as Springfield lake.
 The town dispersed after the mill burnt down in 1928.